christophhart/hise_documentation/introduction/hise-interface/interface-designer/Readme.md

 ### Set the ID

 The textbox in the top row is used to change the **ID** of the component.
+After changing the **ID** make sure to accept the change with [ENTER].

 > Bear in mind that the ID is **ridiculously important** for further processing - preset restoring, script referencing, resolving the UI parent hierarchy etc. - Try to pick a name once and stick to it because changing the ID later on will become more and more unpleasant over time.

 ### Copying selected properties as JSON